-As a writer, publicist, social media strategist, restaurateur and photographer behind Faim Fatale, Deana Saukam wears many hats.
+As a writer, publicist, social media strategist, restaurateur, foodie and photographer behind Faim Fatale, Deana Saukam wears many hats.
 Add avid traveler onto the list, and her self-proclaimed “boundless lust for life” seems uniquely fitting.
-While her travels have taken her from Southeast Asia to Sicily, with longer stints in both Paris and LA, she manages to always find her way back to Austin—to its laid-back, convivial atmosphere, endearing Southern charm and, of course, its food.
+While her travels have taken her from Southeast Asia to Sicily, with longer stints in both Paris and LA, she manages to always find her way back to Austin—to its laid-back, convivial atmosphere, endearing Southern charm and, of course, its vibrant food scene.

-“Who doesn’t love delicious migas tacos and queso?
+“Who doesn’t love Mexican food?
+Delicious migas tacos and queso?
 [Or] smoky, peppery, melt-in-your-mouth BBQ?
 And of course margaritas!”

 So with SXSW kicking off on March 8 in the Texas capital, we asked Saukam… what are the can’t-miss spots for the best tacos and BBQ?
-What should we know about the Austin restaurant scene outside of these tried-and-true Texan classics?
+What should we know about the gastropub standouts, delis, juice shops, dumpling spots, ice cream parlors, takeout joints and fine dining Austin restaurants outside of these tried-and-true Texan classics?

 What started out as a mere passion project for chef Reyna Vazquez (she started out selling smoothies and juices out of a trailer after moving from Veracruz, Mexico) soon became a veritable Austin institution recognized by the Food Network as serving one of the five best tacos in America.
-Menus vary slightly by location, but you can assume there’ll be something for everyone from the selection of breakfast and traditional tacos, picadas, tostadas and plates—all of which are made with homemade, organic ingredients.
+Menus vary slightly by location (Mueller, East Austin, South Austin, North Austin and Round Rock), but you can assume there’ll be something for everyone from the selection of traditional and breakfast tacos, picadas, tostadas and plates—all of which are made with homemade, organic ingredients that somehow taste even better when enjoyed on the sunny outdoor patio.

 “The migas here are my fave,” Saukam tells us.

-Best known for their fruit and veggie smoothies, cold-pressed juices, acai bowls, superfood lattes and immune-boosting shots, Juiceland is a breakfast haven with multiple outposts throughout Austin.
-And if you find yourself craving something heartier at breakfast or beyond, don’t miss their vegan, grab-and-go menu—think breakfast burritos, falafel wraps, walnut “chorizo” taco salads and hummus bowls.
+Best known for their fruit and veggie smoothies, cold-pressed juices, acai bowls, superfood lattes and immune-boosting shots, Juiceland is an all-day breakfast haven with multiple outposts throughout Austin.
+And if you find yourself craving something heartier at breakfast or beyond, don’t miss their vegan and gluten-free, grab-and-go menu—think breakfast burritos, falafel wraps, walnut “chorizo” taco salads and hummus bowls.

 For a hearty plate of pad thai, stick-to-your-ribs beef noodle soup, or Panang curry, look no further than Sap’s Ver—which has locations in both Burnett and West Gate.
 And if you find yourself overwhelmed by the extensive menu, take Saukam’s advice and go with the Amazing Green Beans which, in addition to being an accurate representation of just how good they are, is also the name of the rice dish doctored up with fried green beans, your choice of protein and Sap’s special hot and spicy sauce.
 You can’t go wrong with the kao soi curry, either.